ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 When you entered "4 + 4" and pressed return you only got 8 (not undefined).

-This is because it is an operation that returns the sum.
+This is because 4 + 4 is an operation that returns the sum.

-This undefined that occrurs often when running Node in terminal is just a quiky part of the program.
+This undefined that occurs often when running Node in terminal is just a quirky part of the program.

 Sometimes the undefined is telling you something important (that a value returns to undefined).